ucl-pond/vtkSnap/README.md

 I was trying to make some nice rendered brain images and started using [ITK Snap](https://github.com/pyushkevich/itksnap), which is a great tool if you have just a few images you want to render.
 Unfortunately, with many images it becomes a pain to load the main image, the segmentation image, rotate to the desired angle and then create the snapshot.

 This is a little tool to make all that easier.
 It uses VTK ([VTK-8.1.0](https://www.vtk.org/download/) in particular).
-You have to download and install VTK first (via cmake and make, [this](https://www.vtk.org/Wiki/VTK/Building/MacOSX) may help), then use the vtkpython executable that is created in VTK_DIR/build/bin.
+You have to download and install VTK first (run 'cmake', 'make' and 'make install'), then use the vtkpython executable that is created in VTK_DIR/build/bin as the python executable.

 There is only one Python file: vtkSnap.py